ansys/pyhps/doc/source/examples/index.rst

      - Run arbitrary Python scripts on HPS using uv.

 A link to download the required resources is available on each example page.
-If desired, you can download the required resources for all examples through the link below.
+If desired, you can download the required resources for all examples using the following link.

 .. _bottom of this page: